camunda-community-hub/zeebe-simple-monitor/README.md

-Simple monitor showing Zeebe information
+Zeebe Simple Monitor
 =========================

-This Spring Boot application can connect to [Zeebe](https://zeebe.io) and registers for all events handled on the broker.
-It projects them into some own JPA entities locally in order to be displayed in a small HTML5 web application.
+This Spring Boot application connects to [Zeebe](https://zeebe.io) and receive all data (i.e. records).
+It aggregates the data and store it locally in MongoDB.
+The aggregated data can be displayed in a small HTML5 web application.

+**Features:**
+* inspect deployed workflows
+* inspect workflow instances, including payload and incidents
+* inspect raw records (events/commands) and search
+* management operations (e.g. new deployment, cancel workflow instance, update payload)

-**This is a hobby project meant for playing around with Zeebe.
-It is NOT meant to be used in production.
-There are no severe tests and no gurantees!**
+*This is a community project meant for playing around with Zeebe.
+It is not officially supported by the Zeebe Team (i.e. no gurantees).
+Everybody is invited to contribute!*

 ## How to build